 If you run into issues during the world set up process, be sure to check you have followed each step correctly.
 Check for any errors in your server console/logs and try to interpret what the issue might be.

-If you are unable to set up a world successfully, and have attempted to fix any issues yourself, please feel free to shoot us a message on our Discord server and provide any relevant information and most importantly the before mentioned logs!
+If you are unable to set up a world successfully, and have attempted to fix any issues yourself, please feel free to ask for help and provide any relevant information and most importantly the before mentioned logs!